DianaMayalo/Phase-2-Project/README.md

 ### Top-Rated Movie Lengths
 There is a statistically significant but weak correlation between runtime category and ratings Since shorter films are rated higher, the difference is not substantial enough to warrant a focus on runtime.
-Instead, we should focus really significant factors
+Instead, we should focus on significant factors

 ![download](https://github.com/user-attachments/assets/8901b082-b878-425f-89c0-10b8e2d1c244)